 The Pound of Flesh

-In a grim, dimly lit room, two predatory lenders, Simone and Eddie, awaken to find themselves seated at a table, separated by a chain-link fence.
-Each wears a grotesque mechanical headgear fitted with power drills aimed directly at their temples.
-A television flickers to life, playing a videotape from Jigsaw.
-The puppet informs them that they have been judged for their predatory lending practices and must now repay their debts with flesh.
-They have 60 seconds to carve pieces of their own bodies and toss the flesh onto a central scale.
-The participant who sacrifices the most weight in flesh will survive, while the loser will be killed as the drills pierce their skull.
+In a grim, claustrophobic room, two predatory lenders, Simone and Eddie, awaken to find themselves seated at a table.
+Each wears a rusted head harness equipped with power drills aimed directly at their temples.
+A nearby television flickers to life, playing a videotape of Billy the Puppet, who informs them of the rules of their trial: they have exactly 60 seconds to sacrifice their own flesh.
+In the center of the table sits a scale; whoever tips the scale with the most weight in flesh will survive, while the loser will be killed by screws piercing their skull.

 The Oxygen Crusher